Frameworks

 My best client in the first year after exiting Vulpine Creations came from a referral.
 So did my second best.
 And my fourth.
 In total, referrals accounted for roughly 60% of my revenue that year.

-I did not have a referral system.
+I didn't have a referral system.
 I just got lucky.
 Clients happened to know people who happened to need what I offered and happened to mention my name.

-The problem with luck is that it does not compound.
+The problem with luck is that it doesn't compound.
 I had no way to increase the rate of referrals, no way to predict when they would come, and no way to influence who was being referred.
 Some months were full.
 Some months were empty.
 The pipeline was invisible.

 The Deliver-Ask-Thank system turned referrals from luck into a process.
 Three steps.
 Repeatable.
 Predictable.
 And far less awkward than most founders imagine.